bekalue/alx-system_engineering-devops/README.md

 ## Acknowledgment

 All of the work in this project was conducted as part of the ALX-SE program's curriculum.
-ALX Africa is an online full-stack software engineering school that uses project-based peer learning to educate students for careers in the IT industry.
+[ALX Africa](https://www.alxafrica.com//) is an online full-stack software engineering school that uses project-based peer learning to educate students for careers in the computer software industry.

 ## Description